jessezach/RobotEyes/README.md

 # RobotEyes
 Visual Regression Library for Robot Framework

 Uses Imagemagick to compare images and create a diff image.
-Also contains a report generator to create a custom visual test report.
+Custom Report to view baseline, actual and diff images.
+View passed and failed tests.
+Blur regions (only for selenium) within a page to ignore comparison (helpful when there are dynamic elements like text etc in a page).
+Support SeleniumLibrary(tested) , Selenium2Library(tested) and AppiumLibrary(not tested).

 - Import the Library into your Robot test.
 Pass Mode("test" or "baseline") as argument.
 - Call open eyes method after opening the browser in your selenium test.
 - Use the capture full screen, capture element keywords to capture images.
 - Call the compare images keyword at the end of the test to compare all the images captured in the respective test.
-- Once done running the tests, execute the report generator script and pass the path to output directory .Eg reportgen results
+- Once done running the tests, view test report within the specified result folder or execute the report generator script and pass the path to output directory to generate report manually.Eg: reportgen results
-- A custom report will be generated at the root of your project.
+- A custom report will be generated within the specified results folder(or root).
-- It will display the baseline images if run on "baseline" mode.
-Baseline, Actual and diff in "test" mode.

 # Requirement
 pip install robotframework-eyes <br/>
-pip install pillow <br/>
 Imagemagick (for mac: brew install imagemagick, linux: apt-get install imagemagick) <br/>

 # Example